What is a pediatric dentist?

 Pediatric dentists are the pediatricians of dentistry.
 A pediatric dentist has 2 years of specialty training following dental school and limits his practice to treating children only.
 Pedodontists care for infants and children through adolesence, including children with special health care needs.

-Dr. Eytan has 9 years of experience treating children and he specializes and enjoys making your child’s early dental experiences fun and positive.
+Dr. Eytan has over a decade of experience treating children.
+He specializes in making your child’s early dental experiences fun and positive.

 My child has special health needs – should I see a pediatric dentist?

 Pediatric dentists are trained to see children with special health needs.
 Prior to your visit, inform the office of your child’s special health needs and we can accommodate as necessary, including extra time for the appointment.
 Additionally, if your child has a favorite toy or DVD that tends to provide comfort, feel free to bring it to the appointment.

 You may also set up a “non-appointment” visit with our office where you can bring your child to simply tour the office and meet Dr. Eytan and our staff.

 When should I take my child to the dentist for the first check-up?

 In order to prevent dental problems and to start creating positive dental experiences for your child, your child should see a pediatric dentist between the age of 18-24 months.

 Yes.
 We participate with many insurance plans.
 If Dr. Eytan is not a participating provider with an insurance plan, we may accept partial payment from your insurance and submit the claim on your behalf.
 Call our office for more information!